What is Lac Operon? How it Regulates Gene Expression in Prokaryotes

 However, ensuring adjustments are for the short term, briefly affecting cell division and growth without producing permanent alterations in Prokaryotic gene expression.
 This is in Keeping with the short life cycles of these organisms.

-The above image represents the Lac operon concept in two conditions:
+What happens to e coli when lactose is not present?
+The above lac operon concept represents the Lac operon concept in two conditions:

-- a.
-This is the condition of absense of Lactose molecule in Prokaryotic gene expression
+- This is the condition of absence of Lactose molecule in Prokaryotic gene expression